 2. Trekking & the Gibbon Experience

 Laos is 80% rural, so why not see it?
-Take a trekking trip up north and spend a few days, trudging up hills, over streams and through forests, to learn about the daily life of a Lao village.
+Take a trekking trip up in northern Laos.
+Spend a few days, trudging up hills, over streams and through forests, to learn about the daily life of a Lao village.
 Notable trekking spots in Northern Laos: Muang Sing, Luang Nam Tha.
 I did one from Muong Ngoi.

 If you’re coming from Northern Thailand through Huay Xai, try the Gibbon Experience.
 What is it?
 Just think of treks in the jungle and ziplining through the trees like Tarzan.
 Stay in a a canopy treehouse, get unlimited freedom to explore the Bokeo Nature Reserve and maybe even spot some cute gibbons.
 I’ve not tried it yet, but I’ve heard nice things about it.
 Check out Wandermom (here) and Scott & Kenna’s Excellent Adventure (here) for the good and the bad of the experience.

 If cheap buckets of beer, bikinis and rope swings are your thing, then read further.
 Amidst the magical karst gems of cliffs and caverns, Vang Vieng is better known by twenty-something travelers as the party-happy watering hole for tubing.
 What is tubing?
 Inner tubes carrying alchoholic-laced tourists, drift down the Song River in the formation of a pub crawl.
-How do you survive it?
-Read Artic Nomad‘s tips here.
 Free shots, beer pongs, dancing and much more fun awaits you!

 4. Experience an herbal sauna